awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 + `ecs` – Allows a principal in a service to call the Amazon ECS RunTask API\.
 + `iam` – Allows passing any IAM service role to any Amazon ECS tasks\.

-The `AmazonEC2ContainerServiceEventsRole` policy is shown below\.
+The following is an example `AmazonEC2ContainerServiceEventsRole` policy\.

 ```
 {